-As the U.S. increases our use of domestic solar and other renewable energy sources, we become less and less dependent upon foreign sources of fossil fuels.
-The continuing move toward energy independence cultivates improved economic and environmental stability for the U.S. and every other country striving to make the change.
+As the U.S. increases use of domestic solar and other renewable energy sources, it becomes decreasingly dependent on foreign fossil fuel sources.
+The move toward energy independence prompts better economic and environmental stability for the nation and other countries making the change.
 It also allows a country to be more flexible in international political interactions.

 For the World

-With the adoption of clean energy usage around the globe, renewable energy frees the world’s inhabitants from reliance on greenhouse-gas-emitting fossil fuels, which improves economic conditions as well as the quality of life for everyone.
+With clean energy adoption around the globe, renewable energy frees the world population from reliance on greenhouse gas-emitting fossil fuels.
+This shift improves economic conditions as well as everyone’s quality of life.

-Georgetown stands as a possible forerunner of the future of renewable use by towns throughout Texas.
-And, though the town’s transformation was to all-wind power, it serves as an exceptional indicator of what is possible in terms of more a mixed profile of renewables use across the entire U.S. and the world.
+Georgetown stands as a possible forerunner of the future of renewable use by Texas towns.
+And although Georgetown’s transformation was to all-wind power, it serves as an exceptional indicator of what’s possible concerning a mixed profile of renewables use across the U.S. and the world.

-- Wind power provided 50% of the electricity used in multiple Great Plains states of the U.S., a record high.
-Their high rate of renewable energy usage in these states that are leading in renewable usage is due to their strong understanding of both the environmental and economic benefits of using renewable sources.
+- Wind power provided 50% of the electricity consumers used in multiple Great Plains states, a record high.
+This high rate of renewable energy use in these states that are leading in renewable usage is due to their strong understanding.
+In other words, they understand both the environmental and economic benefits of using renewable sources.

-- Iowa, another leader in both wind and solar has vast resources, which it sells to its neighbors in Wisconsin and Illinois.
-Both of the latter states have policies prioritizing the use of renewable energy sources, which have created a strong regional market for clean energy.
+- Iowa, another leader in both wind and solar, has vast resources.
+It sells these resources to its neighbors in Wisconsin and Illinois.
+Both Wisconsin and Illinois have policies prioritizing the use of renewable energy sources, and that’s created a strong regional clean energy market.

 Compensating for Renewable Energy Inconsistency

-As mentioned, one complaint against renewable energy sources is that they can be inconsistent in delivery.
-Depending entirely on solar or wind sourcing places people at risk of insufficient electricity when they need it due to weather conditions.
+As we mentioned, one complaint against renewable energy sources is that they can be inconsistent in delivery.
+Depending entirely on solar or wind places people at risk of insufficient electricity when they need it due to weather.
 Fortunately, storage technologies have advanced quickly in the past 10 years.

-Some states, such as Ohio, Illinois, and Pennsylvania have increased their renewable energy storage capacities with batteries that enable power to be used at night or on rainy days.
-(Higher capacity batteries also make electric cars and other items more efficient to use, extending their usability for greater periods of time between charges.)
+Some states, such as Ohio, Illinois and Pennsylvania, have increased renewable energy storage capacities with batteries that let consumers use power at night or on rainy days.
+Higher-capacity batteries also make electric vehicles (EVs) and other items more efficient, extending their usability for greater periods between charges.

-The U.S. electrical grid consists of more than $1 trillion in physical equipment and other property required for its functioning.
-Protecting such a vast system from threats to services, property, economic health, and even to human life can be very expensive.
-There are several key areas of needed improvement in the resilience of the U.S. power grid.
+The U.S. electrical grid consists of more than $1 trillion in physical equipment and other property necessary for its function.
+Protecting such a vast system from threats to services, property, economic health and human life can be very expensive.

 High winds, floods, high heat and other conditions can put grid integrity at risk.
-Solutions include restoring natural protections along coastlines, relocating essential assets, raising seawalls in some areas, installing power lines underground, and upgrading above-ground lines, among other measures.
+Solutions include restoring natural protections along coastlines, relocating essential assets, raising seawalls, installing power lines underground and upgrading aboveground lines.

 Securing Distribution Channels

-Extreme weather conditions can cause major power outages by increasing demand beyond limits of available resources.
+Extreme weather conditions can cause major power outages by increasing demand beyond available resources’ limits.
 Distribution system damage can also impede countless dependent restoration efforts.
-California, New York, and other states are increasing the numbers of their distributed generation (DG) sources, and they’re diversifying renewable fuel types to increase the availability of resources in various conditions severe conditions.
+California, New York and other states are increasing their numbers of distributed generation (DG) sources.
+They’re also diversifying renewable fuel types to increase the availability of resources during severe conditions.

 Making the Grid Smarter

-Smart technologies for rapidly detecting outages and restoring services is essential for greater manageability of energy production operations and costs in the future.
-It is as important to protect the energy grid’s software as its hardware, perhaps even more so.
-Smart grid technologies can engage with consumer devices, such as such as internet-controllable appliances and thermostats, to improve system reliability and help control customer bills.
+Smart technologies for rapidly detecting outages and restoring services are essential.
+They make managing future energy production operations and costs simpler.
+It’s as important to protect the energy grid’s software as its hardware, perhaps even more so.
+Smart grid technologies interact with consumer devices, such as internet-controllable appliances and thermostats.
+This interaction improves system reliability and helps lower customers’ bills.

-Distributed Generation (DG) can involve a range of approaches, including peak power generation by electricity providers, customer-owned generators, systems of combined heat and power (CHP), and micro grids that serve collections of buildings (for universities, or large company campuses, for example).
-Micro-grid and CHP systems can be integrated with the grid as parts of its resource mix.
-Other distributed energy resources (DERs) include small wind turbines, solar photovoltaic (PV), and fuel cells.
+DG involves a range of approaches, including peak power generation by electricity providers, customer-owned generators, combined heat and power (CHP) systems, and micro-grids that serve multiple buildings (e.g., universities, company campuses).
+Micro-grid and CHP systems can integrate with the grid as parts of its resource mix.
+Other distributed energy resources (DERs) include small wind turbines, solar photovoltaic (PV) and fuel cells.

-A distributed generation system can also include solar battery storage and even plug-in electric vehicles, which can significantly affect peak demand curves.
-DG also involves wholesale and retail provisions of electricity for both regulated and deregulated markets, of which Texas, for example, has both.
+A DG system can also include solar battery storage and plug-in EVs, which can significantly affect peak demand curves.
+Moreover, DG involves wholesale and retail electricity provisions for both regulated and deregulated markets.
+And Texas, for example, has both.

-Using a very large amount of DG may present operational challenges for electric companies and customers, such as:
+However, using a very large amount of DG may present operational challenges for electric companies and customers:

-- Excess demand at substations, causing high voltage swings and other stresses on electric equipment.
+- Excess demand at substations, causing high voltage swings and other stress on electric equipment

 - Line worker safety issues

-- Difficulty with monitoring, and potential impact to accuracy of load forecasts.
+- Difficulty with monitoring and potential impact to load forecast accuracy

-Additional operational complexities for transmission, distribution, and generation systems, (potentially necessitating capital investments).
+- Additional operational complexities for transmission, distribution and generation systems, thus requiring greater capital investments

 How to Implement DG

-DG requires utility companies to meet the challenges of integrating solutions, such as adding combustion turbines to supplement peak power, and customer-owned micro-grid and CHP systems, among other elements.
+DG means utility companies must meet the challenges of integrating solutions.
+These include adding combustion turbines to supplement peak power and customer-owned micro-grid and CHP systems, among other elements.